Conflict-of-interest editing on Wikipedia: Microsoft

 In January 2007, Australian software engineer Rick Jelliffe revealed that Microsoft had offered to pay him to edit Wikipedia articles on two competing code standards, OpenDocumentFormat and Microsoft Office Open XML.
 Jelliffe, who described himself as a technical expert and not an advocate for Microsoft, said he accepted the offer because he wanted the information on technical standards to be accurate.
 Microsoft subsequently confirmed that it had offered to pay Jelliffe to edit the articles, stating that they were seeking "more balance" in the entries, that articles contained inaccuracies, that prior efforts to get attention from Wikipedia volunteers had failed, and that Microsoft had agreed that the company would not review Jelliffe's suggested changes.
 Microsoft also said they had not previously hired anyone to edit Wikipedia.

 Heated debate resulted after the revelation over whether such practices called Wikipedia's credibility into question.
 In response to the incident, Jimmy Wales said paying for edits to Wikipedia was against the encyclopedia's spirit.
 Wales said the better, more transparent choice would have been for Microsoft to produce a white paper on the subject, post it online, and link to it from Wikipedia.
 He also stated "Although agencies and employees should not edit our pages, they do – but perhaps less than you would expect."

-Volunteer Wikipedia spokesperson David Gerard said, "[Wikipedia] tends not to look favorably in terms of conflict of interest, and paying someone is a conflict."
+David Gerard, a Wikipedian, said "[Wikipedia] tends not to look favorably in terms of conflict of interest, and paying someone is a conflict."
 Gerard added that public relations representatives commonly get blocked from editing by Wikipedia administrators.

 In the same month that had seen conflict of interest issues raised by both Microsoft and MyWikiBiz, Wales stated that editors should not be paid to edit, and PR agencies would be banned if they persisted.